theotherjimmy/mbed/docs/config_system.md

 The configuration system gathers and interprets all the configuration defined in the source tree.
 The output of the configuration system is a list of macros that are automatically defined when compiling the code.

+There are many files that the configuration system looks for in the source tree, one `mbed_app.json` file and many `mbed_lib.json` files.
+These two types of files may each have sections to provide configuration data, define macros, and override target settings provided by the [Target System](mbed_targets.md).
+This document first describes what each section may contain, then gives an example of a library configuration file and an app configuration file, and an example of how the macros defined by the configuration system may be used

 # Defining configuration parameters

-The configuration system understands configuration data defined in targets, libraries and applications.
-While there are some slight differences in the way the configuration system works in these cases, the configuration parameters are always defined in a JSON object called "config".
+The configuration parameters are always defined in a JSON object called "config", which may appear in ether a library configuration file or an application configuration file.
 An example is given below:

 ```
-{
+...
     "config": {
         "param1": {
             "help": "The first configuration parameter",